ejp-rd-vp/resource-metadata-schema/template/Dataset.md

 > **Warning** This field is `required`

 ## ConformsTo
-The IRI of the ontology this dataset adheres to and from which concepts are used in defining the Theme for this dataset.
+The IRI of the ontology or data format standard that this dataset adheres to and from which concepts are used in defining the Theme for this dataset.
 > **Recommendation** Specifying a value for this field is `recommended`

 ## VPConnection